ohio-software-development/RustGoogleTUI/README.md

 # RustBlackBoardTUI
-Rust TUI for Software Tools project utilizing the Blackboard API for CS3560 section 100.
+Rust TUI for Software Tools project utilizing the Google API for CS3560 section 100.

 ### Team Members
 Brady Phelps, Michael Tan, Preston Rembis, and Alex Bikowski

 ### Project Discription
-This will be a Text User Interface (TUI) for Blackboard.
-The user will be able to log in, check assigments, and check their grades.
+This will be a Text User Interface (TUI) for Google.
+The user will be able to log in, check the Gmail inbox, and look at emails.
-Idealy, it would also be possible for the user to interact with an outside calander.
+Idealy, it would also be possible for the user to interact with the calander.

 ### Technology Used
-Rust and the blackboard API will be used to create the project.
+Rust and the Google API will be used to create the project.

 ### Deployment
 Move into "RustBlackBoardTUI/RustTUIOUSDC"